François de Laval: Early life

 Laval was born on 30 April 1623 in Montigny-Sur-Avre in the ancient Province of Perche, now the Department of Eure-et-Loir.
 His father Hugues de Laval, a member of the House of Laval, was the Seigneur of Montigny, Montbaudry, Alaincourt and Revercourt.
 His mother Michelle de Péricard (daughter of Nicolas Péricard and Anne de Chantelou) was from a family of hereditary officers of the Crown in Normandy.
 Her brother was François de Péricard, bishop of Évreux.
 Despite his family's heritage, his parents were not considered to be wealthy.
 Montigny was considered equivalent to a good-sized market-town.
 François (Francis) was baptized on 30 April 1623 in St. Martin's Church in Montigny-sur-Avre.
 He was named after Francis Xavier canonized in 1622, by Pope Gregory XV.
 Laval had five brothers and two sisters.
 His youngest brother Henri entered the Benedictine Order and his sister Anne Charlotte entered the Congregation of Sisters of the Blessed Sacrament.
 He was a descendant of John of Brienne, Berengaria of León, Louis of Brienne, Guy VII de Laval and Matthew II of Montmorency.

 Laval's mother served as an example of piety and encouraged him to be charitable to those who were less fortunate.
 Often described as destined for an ecclesiastical lifestyle, Laval was recognized as a clear-sighted and intelligent boy and he was admitted into the "privileged ranks of those who comprised the Congregation of the Holy Virgin."
 This was a society founded by the Jesuits, who aimed to inspire young people to adopt religious lifestyles, and encouraged regular prayer and spiritual practices.
-At the age of eight, Laval received the tonsure and took minor orders, which then allowed him to enter the College of La Flèche (Collège Henri-IV) in 1631, an institution that educated the sons of the elite families and guaranteed him a good education.
+At the age of eight, Laval received the tonsure and took minor orders, which then allowed him to enter the College of La Flèche (Collège Henri-IV) in 1631, an institution that educated the sons of elite families and guaranteed him a good education.
 There Laval came into contact with reports of the Jesuit missions to the Huron in Canada, which inspired him to become a missionary, like his patron saint Francis Xavier.

 In 1637, Laval was appointed a canon of the Cathedral of Évreux by the Bishop of Évreux.
 The death of Laval's father in September 1636 left his family in a precarious financial situation.
 François received revenue from the prebend attached to his position as a canon, which allowed him to continue his education.
 Once he completed his classical education at the age of nineteen, Laval left La Flèche to study philosophy and theology at the College de Clermont in Paris.